Ralph River Trails

 Ralph River Trails, Vancouver Island, BC, photo by Bud Logan

-There are many other trails that can be assessed from the shores of Buttle Lake, some head off from the road, while others require a trip across the lake.
+Many other trails can be accessed from the shores of Buttle Lake; some head off from the road, while others require a trip across the lake.
 All are pretty awesome.

 A message from Bud